Chapter One: The Boy Who Died

-Mr Grimsby couldn’t help adopting a look of perplexion and asking, ‘You’re saying an underage wizard performed dark magic responsible for a Class Four incident?
+Grimsby couldn’t help adopting a look of perplexion before asking, ‘You’re saying an underage wizard performed dark magic responsible for a Class Four incident?
 Was it a Hogwarts student?’

 Madam Oswald took another sip from her cup, peered down at him over her spectacles and answered in a grave tone, ‘The wizard in question is not a student.
 He is an infant.
 10 months and 12 days old to be exact.’

-Mr Grimsby shuddered.
+Grimsby shuddered.
 ‘An infant?’ he exclaimed.
-It wasn’t uncommon for young witches and wizards to perform accidental acts of magic during times of stress or high emotion.
-But an infant using magic on this scale?
-Without a wand?
+It wasn’t uncommon for young witches and wizards to perform accidental acts of magic during times of stress or high emotion, but an infant using magic on this scale and without a wand?
 Dark magic at that?
-It was positively unheard of!
-Grimsby knew immediately that this could have serious implications for the wizarding world, and for the baby boy.
+It was positively unheard of.

-‘The investigation is ongoing, but I’ve been instructed by the Minister to keep this piece of information secret, at least until we can find out more.
-As such, I will be recommending that a panel be convened to answer your question.
+‘The investigation is ongoing, but I’ve been instructed by Minister Shacklebolt to keep this piece of information secret, at least until we know more.
+As such, I will be recommending that a panel be convened to address your question.
 You will Advocate for the boy.
 I’m sure you would agree that an open trial would risk word spreading, even with gag orders in place.’

 Grimsby didn’t relish the idea of being involved in a Ministry cover-up.
-That said, he did understand the reasons for it.
-In the muggle world the incident would be remembered as a tragic accident, a gas explosion would likely be the story.
+That said, he understood the reasons for it.
+In the Muggle World, the incident would be remembered as a tragic accident; a gas explosion would likely be the story.
 In the wizarding world, though, it would be remembered as a threat to the fragile peace that had been enjoyed over the last decade.

-Lost in his memory and drifting dangerously towards sleep, Grimsby was startled by the arrival of another memo on his desk.
+Grimsby was startled out of his reverie by another memo landing on his desk.
 He straightened up in his chair to see that this message was marked “urgent”.
 The verdict was in.
-He hurriedly made his way back down to the courtroom, his mind plagued once again with thoughts of whether he had done enough, if he had really done his best.
+He hurriedly made his way back down to the courtroom, his mind plagued once again with thoughts of whether he had done enough, whether he had done his best for the boy.